 Inder is also from northwest India.
 His family had over 30 acrs of farmland and grew corn, wheat, rice, sugarcane, and seasonal vegetables.
 As a little boy, Inder remembers riding a tractor for hours with his dad, playing in freshly plowed fields, planting corn seeds, and climbing farm equipment every chance he got.
 Young and ‘invincible’, he climbed up a grain cleaner to see how things work and lost part of his ring finger, which was later stitched back together.
 The severed ring finger has remained a joke between siblings up until his wedding day.
 He was 13 when he immigrated to the US.
 He graduated with a degree in Information Systems and experienced the corporate world for 5 years.
 Outside of school and work, Inder maintained an active life playing Cricket.
 He has always had a keen interest in experimenting with and germinating seeds.
 Flowers, tomatoes, and other vegetables were generally a success story, but failed trials with avocado seeds kept the experiments going.
 Leaving his corporate life behind and spending all of his days at a farm did not require much convincing.
-Inder is happy to be back in the open fields and is looking forward to watching his kids sprout in farmland.
+Inder is happy to be back in the open fields and is looking forward to watching his kids sprout in the farmland.

 What We Grow

 We grow over a hundred different types of fruits, vegetables, and herbs.
 Here are just a few that top the charts